amirjavani/ticket_app/README.md

 # Description
-This is a simple application with flutter for buying buss ticket using MongoDB in localhost
+This is a simple application with flutter for buying bus ticket using MongoDB in localhost